vbhave/scene_detect_test/README.md

 <b> unified.py -> </b> The actual python code using a ResNet-18 model to predict the scene classes and the attributes.

 Rest all files like - categories_places365.txt, IO_places365.txt, labels_sunattribute.txt, and any other files which may get downloaded later during the execution of the code are like index files/lookup tables, required for the execution of the ResNet-18 model and should not be modified.

+# Timeline

+# Week 1 - 2/14/2020 - 2/20/2020

+I used a pretrained state of the art resnet model, trained on the Places365 dataset.
+The model gets reasonably good accuracy while tested on some sample random images.

+The current my_basic.py, downloads the weights of the pretrained resnet model, also downloads a bunch of sample images and prints on terminal the top 5 categories of each image.

+# Week 2 - 2/21/2020 - 2/27/2020

+* I explored the Places 205 dataset which had fewer categories.
+However, the categories added in Places365, are of importance to this task and hence I decided to continue work on Places 365.
+* Worked with Kautilya to create API's as per the Image Similarity Task Requirement.

+# Week 3 - 2/28/2020 - 3/5/2020

+* I found a pretrained resnet model which when given an input image can classify whether the image is in an indoor or outdoor setting.
+* The same model can also be used to identify the scene attributes of an input image.
+However, I am unable to run the model in a loop, and works only when input one image at a time.
+However, the attributes produced by the model are extremely informative and can be used as features for other tasks.

+# Week 4 - 3/6/2020 - 3/12/2020
+* I took a pass this week to prepare for my mid terms of other courses.

+# Week 5 - 3/13/2020 - 3/19/2020
+* Spring Break

+# Week 6 - 3/20/2020 - 3/26/2020
+* Modified the code to determine scene attributes in batch mode.
+* Resized images to get model to work on all kinds of images like those captured by laptops, mobile devices, datasets, etc.

+# Week 7 - 3/27/2020 - 4/2/2020
+* Worked on modularizing and packaging my code.
+* Added installation instructions and other details to ship it to Dan.
+* Had a meeting with Jagath.
+Using his remote access he tested the working of my code on Dan's machine on a few sample images.

+# Week 8 - 4/3/2020 - 4/9/2020
+* Added some more features to my package like creating a progress bar in bash script.
+* Ran a baseline image colorization model.
+Used this model to convert grayscale images into colored images and got some improvement in scene detection results using the colorized images.
+(The confidence scores of the detected scene improved as compared to the model working on grayscale images.)

+# Week 9 - 4/10/2020 - 4/16/2020
+* I took a pass this week to catch up with assignments of other courses.

+# Week 10 - 4/17/2020 - 4/23/2020
+* I plan to benchmark my model on the validation set of Places365 dataset.
+* I shall comment and document my code.